Comforting neutrals feel right in this crazy world

 What does this mean for your home?

 As I choose fabrics for furniture for clients, I will be leaning toward the warmer neutrals like mushroom, versus the colder grays of a few years ago.
+If a client wants blue, I will balance it with some warmer tones to keep things feeling fresh.
 Accessories will incorporate warmer tones as well, with red earth accents paired with existing accent colors.
 Even adding a pillow in a fleshy espresso color can make your room feel updated.

 Does this feel outside your comfort zone?
 You are not alone.
-As these trends appear on consumer sites over the next 2 years, they will begin to feel comfortable and familiar.
-Knowing what’s on the horizon allows me as your designer, and you as the homeowner, to make wise choices that will help your home’s design feel fresh and current for years to come.
+As these trends appear on consumer sites over the next 2 years, and you see them over and over, they will begin to feel comfortable and familiar.
+Knowing what is on the horizon allows me as your designer, and you as the homeowner, to make wise choices that will help your homes design feel fresh and current for years to come.